HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Alerts TaskUs, Inc. (TASK) Investors with Losses in Excess of $300K to Opportunity to Lead Securities Class Action

-SAN FRANCISCO, Feb.
-24, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges TaskUs, Inc. ( TASK) investors with significant losses to submit your losses now.
+SAN FRANCISCO, March 1, 2022 /PRNewswire/ -- Hagens Berman urges TaskUs, Inc. (NASDAQ: TASK) investors with significant losses to submit your losses now.
 A securities fraud class action has been filed and investors with significant losses have an opportunity to lead the case.

 Class Period: June 11, 2021 – Jan.
 19, 2022